mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 * `path_to_python`
 * `path_to_workbench_script`

-An example of using these settings is:
+An example of using these settings is (all of these settings go in the config file of the primary task):

 ```yaml
 secondary_tasks: ['children.yml']